Gas cooled reactor

 Disadvantages of the gas cooled nuclear reactor

-The heat capacity and thermal conductivity of the refrigerant gas is low, the necessary thermal output is ensured by increasing the gas pressure.
+The heat capacity and thermal conductivity of the coolant gas is low, the necessary thermal output is ensured by increasing the gas pressure.
 However, there is also the problem that the reactor inevitably becomes large due to the small thermal power density compared to the light water reactor.

 With the Magnox reactor as a prototype, many gas-cooled power generation reactors were started up.
 Since the excess reactivity is originally small, in the Magnox nuclear reactor it is difficult to burn the fuel efficiently and, for it to work stably, it is necessary to replace the nuclear fuel frequently.